seryywolk/Backend-Project/README.md

 # BackEnd-Project

+A complete backend user login and registration + email verification system.

 This project was built on IntelliJ CE where the Spring dependencies and Database are not available, but I did my best.
 To note that the project is incomplete due to IntelliJ CE.